 Beware the Monolith

-Yesterday we were notified of another VF Commodore that was stolen by pushing or towing it away even though it had a CANbus immobiliser fitted (i.e., Ghost/IGLA).
+Yesterday we were notified of another VF Commodore that was stolen by pushing or towing it away even though it had a CANbus immobiliser fitted.
 And it reminded me of a classic term we use in Cybersecurity - “Monolithic security”.

 It boils down to this:

-If most people with a VF Commodore have a CANbus immobiliser fitted, thieves will assume that you have an CANbus mmobiliser fitted and will just tow it away rather than attempt to use their normal tools to start the car.
+If most people with a VF Commodore have a CANbus immobiliser fitted, thieves will assume that you have a CANbus immobiliser fitted and will just tow it away rather than attempt to use their normal tools to start the car.

-We use the term, “monolithic” because nesrly everyone will have the same protection in place.
+We use the term, “monolithic” because nearly everyone will have the same protection in place.
 And so the thieves pivot to a technique that bypasses it.

 What to Do?